 Entities

 Each entity is stored in Proofdesk once, regardless of how many of your relationships they are involved in.
 This allows your team to link entities together or to relationships without the need to hold duplicate data.
-It also means that when you update an entity's information, that information is instantly available in every linked .
+It also means that when you update an entity's information, that information is instantly available in every linked context.

 An entity is made up of four key components: